 Homebrew sideswiper 1.

 This homebrew sideswiper is built around a piece of hacksaw blade.
 Two silver contacts from an old relay are soldered on the blade.
 The contact posts consist of two short pieces of 8 mm diameter copper tubing.
 Contact spacing and spring tension are not adjustable.
 I can send code at 20 WPM with this key.
-The part of the blade between contact posts and the paddle appears to be too long: the lever has too much travel, the action is spongy, I decided to build another key.
+I first thought that the part of the blade between contact posts and the paddle (Button) was too long: the lever having too much travel, the action would be spongy.
+After many thousands of QSOs with this SSK I have the experience that this is beneficial.
+The curvature of the blade with the left / right motion takes a small amount of time.
+This provides a smoother 1:3 ratio.
+With a stiff lever, the risk of "paste" is greater.
 [PA3CLQ].

 Homebrew sideswiper 2.